 Students can progress from this qualification to further education at A-level, BTEC Nationals in Sport & Sport and Exercise Sciences.
 4 out 5 BTEC students go on to receive a 1st/2nd class degree.
 BTECs are backed by some major UK employers such as Sports Coach UK.

 Choosing Your Options

 Making your choices

-Please choose one subject from:
+Please choose one main subject and also a reserve from:

 - Option Block A

 - Option Block B

 - Option Block C

 - Option Block D